Patternslib/Patterns/demo/slideshow-builder/documentation.md

         <button type="submit">Run</button>
     </form>

-The pattern will inject a Checklist into the form based on the IDs of the slides in the source HTML.
+The pattern will inject a Checklist at the beginning of the form based on the IDs of the slides in the source HTML.
 The slide names come from the first header that is found in the slide HTML.

     <form action="my-slides.html" class="pat-slideshow-builder">
         <fieldset class="checklist">